-For purposes of this policy, the following definitions constitute conduct to be "on the basis of sex" which includes conduct on the basis of sex stereotypes, sex characteristics, pregnancy or related conditions, sexual orientation, and gender identity.
+For purposes of this policy, the following definitions constitute conduct to be on the basis of sex and pregnancy or related conditions.
 Attempts to commit any Prohibited Conduct are prohibited and will be considered the same as completed acts.

 Sex Discrimination